The Story is this;

 I intend to raise Twenty Thousand Dollars ($20,000.00) to donate, to individuals, that cannot afford to sue, but yet can follow the procedures and attend the court hearing.
-The hundred (100) to Two Hundred (200) approximately, individuals will be from the Coachella Valley, where it can be easily coordinated for the total effort, which will in-turn show any individual how to form their own group and help Facebook face the truth, and pay for it.
+The hundred (100) to Two Hundred (200) approximately, individuals will be from nearby, as the court case must be Adjudicated in San Mateo County, California, or which will in-turn show any individual how to form their own group and help Facebook face the truth, and pay for it.

 After the activation of this GO FUND ME program, I will start contacting all my friends that are on FACEBOOK.
 And ask them to contact all their friends that are using FACEBOOK as well, and visit the GO FUND ME web site, to donate as much as they easily can.

 For any person that donates a hundred dollars ($100.00) or more, they would be eligible to be helped with the additional funds to file their Lawsuit.
 I would simply take their name and contact them, and arrange the sequence of events.

 There is no profit in this venture for me.
 I only want to help destroy an Internet Oligarch that is using private information without the formal approval of the member.
 Using private information means; Sharing or selling the information to "parties" outside the FACEBOOK Inc., Company.

 A Web Site has been established to provide information to anyone, especially for people outside the Coachella Valley area of California.
 The web site is; www.lawsuitagainstcrooks.com

 If any person wants to create their own lawsuit in their own area, they can purchase, at my cost, the information, and use it freely.
 Maybe start their own GO FUND ME program.